This is a repository for my research, paper reading summaries/reviews, and relevant blog-like posts in markdown.

 Originally, I was trying to determine a reasonable name for my project that was relevant to

-.
-For this reason, I have been calling my project Skytether
+extension of–SkyhookDM.
+For this reason, I have been calling my project Skytether (meant to

 have the connotation of a particular part of a skyhook).
 For a first name, it